RemDelaporteMathurin/epidemic-simulator/README.md

 <img src="https://user-images.githubusercontent.com/40028739/76974014-f9e36f00-6930-11ea-8da8-2cf38e16fe74.png" alt="drawing" width="420"/><img src="https://user-images.githubusercontent.com/40028739/76974237-3fa03780-6931-11ea-9d15-87671ad77bbf.png" alt="drawing" width="420"/>

 We added to the previous graphs dashed lines corresponding to the extended model with a hospital saturation limit.
 If people's mobility is not reduced enough the number of sick people increases by 12%!
-But more important is that **the number of deaths almost doubled** !
+But more important is that **the number of deaths almost doubled**!

+That's pretty much it!
+The simple code I used is available if you wish to play with it and tweak the parameters a little!

+## Takeaway message: stay home!